Hillston, New South Wales: Climate

+Hillston has a borderline hot semi-arid / cold semi-arid climate (BSh / BSk) with very hot summers and relatively cool winters.
+Rainfall records have been kept for Hillston since 1881, while those of mean temperature since 1907.
+Seasonal range is quite marked.
+The highest temperature recorded was 47.2 C on 11 January 2017; the lowest was -4.6 C on 3 August 2014, though extreme temperature records are only available to 1957.
+The average annual rainfall is 375.2 mm.
+Snow has never been recorded in Hillston.

 Industry

 Agriculture is the main industry in Hillston mostly oriented towards livestock, grain, cotton, citrus and vegetables, utilising irrigation from the Lachlan River and underground water sources.

 Because of the proximity of Hillston to the Kidman Way, Lachlan Valley Way and the Cobb Highway many road transport companies operate in Hillston.

 Amenities

 Town facilities include Lake Woorabinda, a man-made lake for water-skiing encircled by a scenic walking track between the river and the lake, community hall for sport and cultural events, and an art gallery in the main street.

 Between Lake Woorabinda and the community hall lie a 25m public swimming pool and the Lions' Park, which incorporates children's play equipment and a barbecue area.

 Hillston has two schools; Hillston Central School, a K-12 public school, and St Joseph's Primary School, a K-6 Catholic school.

 Stan Peters Oval is the local sports ground, home to the Hillston Swans Australian Rules club in the Northern Riverina Football League and the Hillston Bluebirds Rugby League club in Group 17.

 Hillston is the terminus of the open section of the Temora–Roto railway line.
 Passenger services were discontinued in 1974, but the line remains open to Hillston for goods services.